- Happy Shy People

 The problem?
 The introvert insights I gathered reveal the hard truth; most adults don’t have the time or comfort level to attend in-person coaching sessions or group therapy.
 Many don’t even know where to start.

-Strong social skills can shape how adults navigate friendships, careers, and new opportunities.
-Let me share the list of social skills that are essential for establishing strong social connections:
+But before talking about coaching and training, let me share the list of social skills that are essential for establishing strong social connections:

 1. Active Listening